code-store-platform/arcxp-ifx-boilerplate/README.md

 ### Available Commands

 #### **1. `pnpm run ifx -- provision`**
-Manages the integration.
+Creates or updates the integration in ArcXP.
-- Applies settings from `ifx-definition.yml` to ArcXP.
+- Applies settings from `ifx-definition.yml`.
-- If the integration doesn't exist, it will be created.
-After creation, **you must deploy a bundle before updating it any further**.
+- If the integration does not exist, it will be created.
-- If the integration exists, it will handle actions like:
+- If it already exists, it updates:
-  - Enabling/disabling.
+  - Status (`enable`/`disable`)
-  - Subscribing/unsubscribing to events.
+  - Subscribed events
-  - Adding secrets (fetched from `.env.sandbox` or `.env.prod`).
+  - Secret variables (from `.env.sandbox` or `.env.prod`)

-**Note:** Integration-specific `.env.sandbox` files override the root's `.env.sandbox`.
+> **Note:** Integration-specific `.env.sandbox` files take precedence over the root `.env.sandbox`.

 ---